You are welcome to my doTERRA review.

 The company has about 79-85 percentage rate of retaining its customers as well as independent distributors.

-Which is an excellent advantage if you want to be an advocate because it would naturally your retention rate would be just as high.
+This is an excellent advantage if you want to be an advocate because it would naturally your retention rate would be just as high.

 Low doTERRA Startup Costs